rotationalio/rotational.io/content/en/blog/2023-09-01-year-one-lessons.md

 This may not seem like a big deal, but previously I'd only ever searched for features and settings to resolve minor annoyances when I was just learning how to code.
 I didn’t see a need to use certain features especially since I was working on projects alone or with small groups where the codebase was just as small.

-But the more practice you get with coding, the more tiny annoyances you'll start to notice, and the more curious you should get about other plugings and shortcuts and small customizations that would make something you do often even *slightly* more convenient or comfortable.
+But the more practice you get with coding, the more tiny annoyances you'll start to notice, and the more curious you should get about other plugins and shortcuts and small customizations that would make something you do often even *slightly* more convenient or comfortable.

 In the end, what I’ve learned is the importance of truly getting to know the tools I’m using and how to utilize them to my benefit.
 It’s impossible to learn every little thing, but taking time to play around with settings could truly make a big difference to your developer experience.